 All of our Brisbane criminal lawyers at Guest are with us because of their expertise, dedication and reputation within the field.
 You can read more about the credentials and backgrounds of our talented legal team.
 We provide assistance for a range of criminal matters.

 Criminal lawyers at Guest act for all persons with criminal charges who need to appear before the Magistrates and Supreme Court.
 We also conduct appeals in the Court of Appeal and High Court.
 In addition to representing people all over Queensland, we often travel to other states and territories.
 Our barristers and solicitors in Brisbane are admitted to practice all over Australia.
-For a free initial consultation (including in prisons), please get in touch with us either via email or by calling (07) 3211 3007.
+For an initial consultation (including in prisons), please get in touch with us either via email or by calling (07) 3211 3007.